NeuroLexDiagnostics/train-age/README.md

 Repository for training age detection models using the [Common Voice dataset](https://www.kaggle.com/mozillaorg/common-voice).

+## Team members

+Active members of the team working on this repo include:

+* Jim Schwoebel (Boston, MA)

 ## how to download data

 Before downloading, make sure you have roughly 6 GB of hard disk space on your computer.